Empower Field Insights With Enhanced Imagery

 Zonal statistical tools

-“Users like our tools because it allows them to experiment,” said Brandt.
+“Users like our tools because it allows them to experiment,” said Morrow.
 “They enjoy ‘playing’ with map layers, making comparisons, and drawing correlations.
 We find advisors bringing new insights to growers based on their experience with the statistical tools applied to the images, and we also see growers using the tools to generate questions that they bring to their advisor.
 Analyzing imagery really gets conversations going between advisors and growers.”

-Speed and accessibility
+Enhanced processing speed and accessibility